The 2027 Federal Deadline Applies Directly to Government

 Cost to scan your site right now

-State and local government websites are the primary target of the DOJ's April 24, 2026 final rule establishing WCAG 2.1 AA as the mandatory digital accessibility standard.
+State and local government websites are the direct target of the DOJ's final rule establishing WCAG 2.1 AA as the mandatory digital accessibility standard.
 Unlike private sector websites where ADA applicability is established through case law, government digital accessibility obligations are explicitly codified.
 Title II of the ADA requires state and local governments to ensure that their services, programs, and activities are accessible to people with disabilities.
-The DOJ final rule establishes specific technical standards (WCAG 2.1 AA), clear compliance deadlines (April 24, 2026 for large jurisdictions, April 26, 2027 for smaller ones), and enforcement mechanisms.
+On April 20, 2026, the DOJ extended the original compliance dates by one year: large jurisdictions (population 50,000+) now must comply by April 26, 2027, and smaller jurisdictions and special district governments by April 26, 2028.
+The standard itself is unchanged, the National Federation of the Blind is suing to restore the original dates, and state laws can be stricter — Colorado's HB21-1110 has been fully enforceable since July 2025 and did not follow the federal extension.
 Government entities that miss the deadline face DOJ enforcement actions, consent decrees, and mandatory remediation under federal oversight.
 The cost of non-compliance far exceeds the cost of proactive compliance investment.

 The Government Accessibility Challenge